todogroup/osposurvey/2019/questions.md

 * 51-100
 * 101-1,000
 * More than 1,000
+* Don't know
+>LH Note (7/2/19): Added "Don't know" in 2019.

+30. How many developers (full time or part time) in your organization contribute to open source projects you depend on?
+* 0
+* 1-5
+* 6-10
+* 11-100
+* More than 100
+* Don't know
+>LH Note (7/2/19): New question in 2019

-30. How often does your average application development team release code into production?
+31. How often does your average application development team release code into production?
 * Hourly
 * Daily
 * Weekly